syngenta/acai-python/README.md

 ## Basic Usage

-Use alc to normalize your interactions with common events passed to AWS Lambdas and work with the events in a more OO way.

 ### apigateway events

-`NOTE`: This packages assumes you are using a monolithic, internally routed the lambda with [serverless framework](https://www.serverless.com/) and folder structure which put all your endpoint files in one sub directory and custom domain on apigateway.
+`NOTE`: This packages assumes you are using a monolithic, internally routed lambda with [serverless framework](https://www.serverless.com/) and you have a folder structure which puts all your endpoint files in one sub directory tied to a custom domain on apigateway.

 0. Setting Up the Monolithic Internally Routed Lambda